 Strong Bad: Come on, man, drop the act!
-I've gotta get into the pwahty club!
+I've gotta get into the pwahty cloughb!

 - In The Simpsons, Homer tries to get into Flaming Moe's.
 The bouncer tells him "Your name's not on the list," and Homer rightly points out that he didn't even tell him his name.
 Of course, he then does tell him, and it isn't on the list.

-- In the SpongeBob SquarePants episode Best Day Ever Spongebob is not allowed into Squidward's clarinet recital because his name wasn't on the list.
-After several tries to get in, the guard realizes Spongebob was on the VIP list.
-However as soon as Spongebob gets in Squidward's recital is over.
+- In the Spongebob Squarepants episode Best Day Ever Spongebob is not allowed into Squidward's clarinet recital because his name wasn't on the list.
+At the end, the guard realizes Spongebob was on the VIP list, but by the time Spongebob gets in, Squidward's recital is over.

 - Played extensively in King of the Hill episode Smoking and the Bandit.
 Started when Peggy tailing Hank, Dale, Bobby, and Joseph in pursuit of the "smoking bandit".
 Peggy thought they went to the nightclub, but she's stopped by the bouncer.
 She tries giving various names since she's not "on the list" and also holding back the line.
 When she's finally allowed inside, she couldn't cover the $12 charge.